reslp/reproducibility-workshop/day-2/exercise-2-docker-intro.rst

     root@a0f138701fc5:/data# exit
     exit
     (host) $ ls
-    testfile
+    testfile another_testfile
     (host) $

 Summary
 =======

 In this first live-coding session we have had a first look at the :bash:`docker` command and how we can use it to run and interact with containers from pre-built images.
-We have also seen how we can share data between containers and between the contatiner and the host system.
+We have also seen how we can share data between containers and between the container and the host system.
 The main command to create and run a container is :bash:`docker run`.
-We can change it's behavior with command-line flags such as :bash:`-it` to make the container interactive ore :bash:`-v` to mount folders or volumes.
+We can change its behavior with command-line flags such as :bash:`-it` to make the container interactive or :bash:`-v` to mount folders or volumes.
 We saw that it is possible to list running containers with :bash:`docker container ls` and view all available images with :bash:`docker images` (an alternative command would be :bash:`docker image ls`).
-We can create Docker volumes with :bash:`docker volume create` and delete them with :bash:`docker volume rm`.
+We can create Docker volumes with :bash:`docker volume create`, list existing volumes with :bash:`docker volume ls` and delete them with :bash:`docker volume rm <volume>`.

 The commands and examples provided here are really only the tip of the iceberg.
 There are many more things you can do, which would have been outside of the scope of this first introduction.
 If you are curious what else you can do, here are some interesting links from the Docker documentation: